Police headquarters falls to Taliban in southern Afghanistan

 Meanwhile, the Taliban appeared to be pressing into the capital of Ghazni province, some 130 kilometers (80 miles) southwest of Kabul.
 Wahidullah Jumazada, a spokesman for the provincial governor in Ghazni, acknowledged the insurgents had launched attacks from several directions on the capital, but insisted the government remained in control.

-The Taliban posted videos and photos online purporting to show they had made it inside the provincial capital.
-Some matched known features of Ghazni.
+The Taliban posted a video online claiming they had made it inside the provincial capital.

-Ghazni provincial council chief Nesar Ahmad Faqiri said government forces still held an intelligence headquarters in the city.
-Another provincial council member still in Ghazni, Amanullah Kamrani, said the government also held the governor's guesthouse.

 The success of the Taliban offensive also calls into question whether they would ever rejoin long-stalled peace talks in Qatar aimed at moving Afghanistan toward an inclusive interim administration as the West hoped.
 Instead, the Taliban could come to power by force — or the country could splinter into factional fighting like it did after the Soviet withdrawal in 1989.

-In Doha, U.S. envoy Zalmay Khalilzad has met with diplomats from China, Pakistan and Russia in an effort to as a group warn the Taliban they could again be considered international pariahs if they continue their offensive, State Department spokesman Ned Price said.
-Khalizad also plans to meet with Afghan government and Taliban officials as the fighting goes on without a sign of it abating.
+In Doha, U.S. envoy Zalmay Khalilzad has met with diplomats from China, Pakistan and Russia in an effort to as group warn the Taliban they could again be considered international pariahs if they continue their offensive, State Department spokesman Ned Price said.
+Khalizad also met with Afghan government and Taliban officials, but the fighting goes on without a sign of it abating.

 The multiple battle fronts have stretched the government’s special operations forces — while regular troops have often fled the battlefield — and the violence has pushed thousands of civilians to seek safety in the capital.